wisemen-digital/web-onboarding-codelab/index.md

 Same as with BitBucket, we expect you to make pull request of your work so your buddy can review your code and keep track of your progress.

+> aside positive
+> We switched to GitHub for our new projects.
+> You can find our GitHub organization here: [Wisemen GitHub](https://github.com/wisemen-digital)

 ### Jira access